margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Word Associations: meditation, image, scan, telescope, decision, unanimous, affirm, withdraw, war, vote

 ## Bully ##
-A bystander of the bribing, the taunting, the torment, leading to an imablance.
+A bystander of the bribing, the taunting, the torment, leading to an imbalance.
 A target of rage, unkind behavior mixed messages.
 A tyrant lashing out, making life difficult for others.
 The failure to bring out a full child in school with security.